List of ambassadors of Mexico to Italy: History

 In 1825, Mexico's first international ambassador post independence.
-Francisco Pablo Vázquez attempted to gain recognition from Vatican City in the hopes it would drive recognition by European countries.
+Francisco Pablo Vázquez attempted to gain recognition from the Vatican City in the hopes it would drive recognition by European countries.
 In 1826, Colombia's ambassador to the Vatican, Ignacio Tejeda, was accredited to Mexico.
 In February 1827, Mexico attempted to start relations with multiple Italian kingdoms.
-On August 1, 1855, Mexico obtained relations with the Kingdom of Sardinia, which transferred to Italy after its Unification in 1870.
-The relationship between the 2 modern states started December 15, 1874, more than 150 years ago.
+On August 1, 1855, Mexico obtained relations with the Kingdom of Sardinia, which transferred to Italy after its unification in 1870.
+The relationship between the two modern states began on December 15, 1874, more than 150 years ago.

 List of diplomatic representatives

 The following list should include every head of the legation recognized by Mexican Secretariat of Foreign Affairs.